Welcome to the Murray Path concept page.

 - Continue to provide parking spaces for the Historic District of Mariemont, reoriented to accommodate the pathway

-The current design concept by Martin Koepke, landscape architect and Village resident, has evolved from concepts presented to Village Council as early as 2017.
-The design addresses input from the Mayor and Council, Duke, the citizen committee raising the private funding for the landscape, and various community stakeholders.
+The landscape plan by Martin Koepke, landscape architect and Village resident, has evolved from concepts presented to Village Council as early as 2017.
+The design addresses input from the Mayor and Council, the citizen committee raising the private funding for the landscape, and various community stakeholders.
+Final revisions were made in response to comments, and to adapt to the as-built path alignment.

-The primary function of the Murray Road Corridor is for Duke distribution and transmission lines.
-The Village of Mariemont and Columbia Township are proposing to add a 10-foot wide path from Settle to Plainville as a continuation of the current Murray Path west of Settle Road.
-Flowering trees and plants are added to replace the planting that was removed, screen the utilities, and convert the utility corridor into a greener, inviting community asset that provides greater community connectivity and healthy, active, lifestyle choices.
+The primary function of the Murray Road Corridor is for utility distribution and transmission lines.
+The Village of Mariemont and Columbia Township have added a 10-foot wide path from Settle to Plainville as a continuation of the current Murray Path west of Settle Road.
+Flowering trees and plants are added to replace the planting that was removed, soften the impact of the utilities, and convert the corridor into a greener, inviting community asset that provides greater community connectivity and healthy, active, lifestyle choices.

-The path has a slight meandering alignment to navigate around parking, create space for planting, and meet the requirements of engineering and Duke.
+The path has a slight meandering alignment to navigate around parking, create space for planting, and meet engineering and utility requirements.

-Existing parking is being converted from angled parking to parallel parking with no reduction in spaces.
+Existing parking has been converted from angled parking to parallel parking.

-Large, 18-inch tall (seat height) slabs of limestone (seat platforms) are placed to give users a safe place to pause or stretch and to remind autos that this is a pedestrian path.
+(12) seat-height boulders (seat platforms) – “glacial erratics” found in the Moraine, OH area – have been selected and will be placed to give users a safe place to pause or stretch and to remind autos that this is a pedestrian path.

 If you have questions, comments, ideas, want to donate your time or money,